What makes Glee Gum special?

 Yes, all flavors of Glee Gum are Non-GMO Project Verified.
 GMOs, or “genetically modified organisms,” are plants or animals that have been genetically engineered with DNA from bacteria, viruses, and other animals and plants.
 We believe GMOs to be safe, but also understand that they are still being researched.
 And, we appreciate that some of our customers prefer to avoid them.
 Verification signifies that all flavors of Glee Gum have been produced in compliance with the Non-GMO Project Standard— following rigorous best practices for the avoidance of genetically modified organisms, including segregation and traceability to prevent contamination.
 Learn more at NonGMOProject.org.

-Yes, the Make Your Own Chocolate Kit contains Fair Trade cocoa butter and cocoa powder, and the Make Your Own Gummies Kit contains Fair Trade sugar.
+Yes, the Make Your Own Chocolate Kit contains Non-GMO cocoa butter and cocoa powder, and the Make Your Own Gummies Kit contains sugar out of Non-GMO sugar cane.

 Are any of your products certified kosher?

 Yes, all flavors of Glee Gum and Glee Gum Pops are certified kosher and pareve by the International Kosher Council.
 Read more.